Academic Catalog

 CHIN 20100 Intermediate Chinese I (LA)

 This course will further develop speaking, listening, reading and writing proficiency.
 Special emphasis will be given to conversational and writing skills.
 Chinese culture, history and society will be discussed through selected readings.
 Prerequisite: CHIN 10200, or equivalent, with a grade of C- or better, or with instructor permission.
+3 credits.
 (F,Y)

 Attributes: HU